Pand-Aid/Main/README.md

 ## Public pages

 ### Basic health and safety information - in MVP
 On the client side there will be information on steps individuals can take to maintain their own safety as well as emergency phone numbers and other pertinent information.
-This information will be made editable by only those with special admin rights given to government and health center Covid-19 health response teams.
+This information will be made editable by only those with special admin rights given to government and health center Covid-19 health response teams or those in close contact with them.

 ### Maps and stats - After MVP
 After the MVP has been rolled out we may work on a map visualizing self reported illness.
 It is possible this map and information may only be made available to medical and government facilities.